• Skip to primary navigation

 What to Serve with Homemade Barbecue Meatballs

-These oven meatballs in barbecue sauce pair well with many different sides for dinner.
+These oven-baked meatballs in barbecue sauce pair well with many different sides for dinner.

 Of course, Scalloped Potatoes are a great side dish with meatballs.
 Creamy Amish Mashed Potatoes, as well as Crispy Parmesan Potatoes, are great options.